ArkylTrulock/Analytics_VA/Python_Projects/Fashion_Retail_Sales_Data_Analysis/5_Prescriptive_Sales_Analysis/README.md

 **Barplot - A/B Test: Measuring Incremental Impact Of Marketing Treatment On Customer Response**
 ![Barplot - A/B Test: Measuring Incremental Impact Of Marketing Treatment On Customer Response](../5_Prescriptive_Sales_Analysis/Assets/Py_48_AB_Test_Measuring_Incremental_Impact_Of_Marketing_Treatment_On_Customer_Response_Barplot.png)
 *Generated using seaborn library*
 #

+### **🔍 Insights**

+- **Key Insights & Interpretations:**.
+  - The control group has a higher response rate of 15.38% compared to the treatment group's 14.77%.
+  - There is a slight negative uplift of -0.6% from the treatment, suggesting the intervention was not effective.
+  - This indicates that the treatment may not have been well-received or properly aligned with customer expectations.

+- **Trends And Implications:**.
+  - The control group outperforming the treatment highlights the importance of evaluating current strategies versus new interventions.
+  - The negative uplift suggests potential issues with the treatment's design, message, or delivery.
+  - Understanding why the control group performed better can inform future adjustments and strategies.

+- **Actionable Takeaways:**.
+  - Review and analyse the treatment strategy to identify elements that could be causing the negative response.
+  - Consider conducting qualitative research to gather insights on how to improve the intervention.
+  - Test modified versions of the treatment to identify improvements that can enhance response rates.

+#
 **Dataframe - A/B Test - Uplift (%)  By CLTV Tier And Churn Status**
 ![Dataframe - A/B Test - Uplift (%)  By CLTV Tier And Churn Status](../5_Prescriptive_Sales_Analysis/Assets/Py_49_AB_Test_Uplift_(%25)_By_CLTV_Tier_And_Churn_Status.png)